All You Need To Know About Azure DevOps Test Plans

 - Test Suite 2

-Depending on which Test Suite you have chosen to create, building a Test Suite will allow you to pull in all of the Test Cases that you want to Test.
-Once you have your Test Suites created, and the Test Cases inside, you will be able to execute the entire Suite and that will become a Test Run.
+epending on which Test Suite you create, building a Test Suite allows you to pull in all the Test Cases that you want to test.

 How do I choose a Test Suite type?